nitashaf/AI-sudoku_solver/README.md

-# AI Projects
+# AI Project1
-This repository has all my class projects in which we implemented AI algorithms
+This project used Backtracking, local search, and GA to solve multiple sudoku puzzles.